jdliaw/chorganize/README.md

 """
 @param str email: the user's email.
 @param str groupName: the intended name for the group.
-@return str: a message that marks the success of creating the group.
+@return str: the newly created group's ID.
 @raise KeyError: when lack of required fields of inputs.
 """
 @routes.route('/api/group/create', methods=['POST'])